Richard M. Hogg Prize

 Submission dates and address

-The closing date for the 2024 Richard M. Hogg Prize is 15 June 2024.
+The closing date for the 2024 Richard M. Hogg Prize has been extended to 30 June 2024.
 Submissions should be written in English and should be accompanied by the letter mentioned under 'Eligibility' above.
 Submissions should be sent as a file attachment in an email to the Secretary of ISLE, secretary@isle-linguistics.org.

 Prize